olaruandreidan/KioskApp/README.md

 # KioskApp - Playnite Time Tracking Extension

-A Playnite plugin that tracks game playtime and displays a modal popup when a configured time limit is reached.
+A Playnite plugin that tracks game playtime and monitors user activity to enforce healthy gaming habits.

 ## Features

+### Time Limit Tracking
 - Tracks time spent in games during each session
 - Displays a blocking popup window when time limit is reached
 - Configurable time limits per game or a global default
 - Custom images can be displayed in the popup for each game
 - Popup appears on top of game windows (including fullscreen games)

+### Idle Detection & Auto-Close
+- Monitors keyboard and mouse activity to detect idle users
+- Automatically closes games when user has been inactive for a configured period
+- Configurable idle timeouts per game or a global default
+- Shows notification when a game is closed due to inactivity
+- Helps prevent games from running indefinitely when users forget to close them

 ## Installation